Without recourse. All

 14 and Aviv 15 (cf. Deut.
 16:4,) this Passover preparation is closely

-connected, symbolically, with our need to relieve ourselves of, burn,
+connected, symbolically, with our need to relieve ourselves of, burn, sacrifice,

-of a beast, the Beast, 666, and/or any organization, hierarchy, State, &c.,
+the Beast, 666, and/or any organization, hierarchy, State, &c., designed

-ever greater degree.
-Thus the Passover,
+greater degree.
+Thus the Passover, and

-and the Passover sacrifice, and the eating of it during the subsequent night,
+the Passover sacrifice, and the eating of it during the subsequent night,

 represents being in a state of preparation towards an ever greater freedom,

-while the Omer Reshit, the First Fruits, represents, the first harvest reaped
+while the Omer Reshit, the First Fruits, represents, the

-with these Passover events!
+upon foods connected with these Passover events!

 And what about the Day of